mscdex/ssh2/README.md

     * An 'exit' event will be emitted when the process finishes.
 If the process finished normally, the process's return value is passed to the 'exit' callback.
 If the process was interrupted by a signal, the following are passed to the 'exit' callback: null, < _string_ >signalName, < _boolean_ >didCoreDump, < _string_ >description.

 * For shell() and exec():

+    * The readable side represents stdout and the writable side represents stdin.

     * A `stderr` property that represents the stream of output from stderr.